ryanabrego/PI-Adapter-OPC-UA-Docs/V1/PI Adapter for OPC UA overview/PI Adapter for OPC UA principles of operation.md

 - **BrowseName**: The browse name as provided by the OPC UA server
 - **SourceId**: The NodeId provided by the OPC UA server

-**Note:** The metadata level is set in [General configuration](xref:GeneralConfiguration).
+**Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
+Specify the metadata level in [General configuration](xref:GeneralConfiguration).
 For the OPC UA adapter, the following metadata is sent for the individual level:

 - `None`: No metadata
 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)